Woutitit/tetris-in-js/README.md

 Written in JavaScript, Vue.js and HTML 5 canvas.

 ## Source code clarifications
 Here I address and explain some "weird" decisions I have made when coding this game up.
-It can be useful for later references for others or myself.
+It can be useful as later reference for others or myself.

 ### In game.js
 * It might look very counter intuitive to do `Grid.moveTetromino(direction)` instead of something like `Tetromino.move(direction)`.
 However, we do this because